 Conclusion: The convergence of the NDIS and the transport system creates a more inclusive and accessible environment for individuals with disabilities.
 By understanding the distinct responsibilities of each entity, individuals like Lisa can enjoy the freedom to travel independently while receiving the necessary support to overcome mobility barriers.
 This collaboration marks a significant stride towards a society that values equitable access, empowerment, and the opportunity to participate fully in community life, regardless of one’s abilities.

-If you need Support Coordination we specilalise in providing this service to NDIS participants,
+If you need Support Coordination we specialise in providing this service to NDIS participants.
+If you would like to learn more consider enrolling in our support coordinator course.